johanbrook/johanbrook.com/src/posts/2012-07-22-freedom-creativity-internet.md

 title: 'Thoughts on freedom, creativity and the internet'
 date: '2012-07-22 12:23'
 tags:
     - Code
     - Internet
     - creativity
     - deploy
     - create
     - freedom
 category: 'The internet'
+slug: thoughts-on-freedom-creativity-and-the-internet
 ---

 **The internet is awesome.** This is an impulse post I felt I just had to write, since the subject hit me: how truly wonderful the internet is, and how code and freedom are so tightly linked.